abbotto/rectangular/README.md

 ### Directives
 - Directives are used to control DOM behaviour and to render data in HTML format.
-- Global directive modules are registerd in `src/client/registry/directive.module.js`.
+- Global directive modules are registered in `src/client/registry/directive.module.js`.
 - The structure of a directive template path is this: `{{component}}/directive.{{template}}.tpl`.
 - All directive modules are prefixed with `directive`.
 - Directives should be named in `lowerCamelCase` format.